 Bring a large pot of salted water to a rolling boil.
 Add beans and cook until tender (they should be slightly softer than al dente), about 4 minutes.
 Drain beans and run under cold water to halt cooking.
 Transfer to a medium bowl.
 Add peperoncini and their liquid and toss to combine.
 Set aside at room temperature.

 Working with one piece at a time, place a piece of steak between 2 sheets of plastic wrap or inside a heavy-duty zipper-lock bag and pound gently with the bottom of a skillet until the meat is less than 1/4 inch thick.
 Cut each steak into lengths that slightly overhang the length of your bread.
 Set meat aside on a large tray.

 In a small bowl, stir together mayonnaise, garlic, and olive oil.
 Season generously with black pepper.
 Transfer half of mixture to a covered container and refrigerate until ready to use.

 With a pastry brush, brush steak pieces on both sides with remaining mayonnaise mixture.
 Season generously with salt.

-Working in batches if necessary, place meat directly over hot side of the grill and cook without moving until well-charred on first side, about 2 minutes.
+Working in batches if necessary, place meat directly over hot side of grill and cook without moving until well charred on first side, about 2 minutes.
 Flip and cook until charred on second side, about 2 minutes longer.
-Transfer the steak to a clean plate as it finishes cooking.
-When steak is cooked, toast buns cut-side-down on the grill until crisp and lightly charred.
+Transfer steak to a clean plate as it finishes cooking.
+When steak is cooked, toast buns, cut side down, on grill until crisp and lightly charred.

-To assemble sandwiches: Slather top and bottom buns with remaining mayonnaise mixture.
-Layer meat, tomatoes, and bean/pepper mixture on top of bottom buns, then close firmly with top buns.
-Cut sandwiches in half on a bias (remember: Triangles Taste Better!) and serve.
+To Assemble the Sandwiches: Slather top and bottom buns with remaining mayonnaise mixture.
+Layer meat, tomatoes, and bean/pepper mixture on bottom buns, then close firmly with top buns.
+Cut sandwiches in half on a bias (remember: triangles taste better!) and serve.